MicrosoftDocs/visualstudio-docs/subscriptions/vs-office-dev.md

 1. Visit [https://my.visualstudio.com](https://my.visualstudio.com) to sign in to the subscriber portal.
 2. Depending on your account, you will either be redirected to your Organization’s sign-in page, or the Microsoft Account sign-in page.
 In either case, please enter your username and password, and click **Next**.
-3. Once the sign in process is complete, you should see the Subscriptions Benefits page.
+3. Once the sign-in process is complete, you should see the Subscriptions Benefits page.
 If you have more than one subscription, you can switch between the subscriptions by clicking the drop-down arrow in the top right corner, below the black ribbon.
 The Office 365 Developer Subscription benefit tile is in the Tools category.
 Use the arrow to the right of the row of tiles to scroll until the Office tile is visible.
 4. Click on the **Get Code** link at the bottom of the benefit tile.
 When the code has been  retrieved, click **Activate**.

     ![Office 365 Dev Benefit Tile](_img\vs-office-dev\vs-office-dev-tile.png)